Transitioning a Loved One Back Home

 It’s very important that your loved one see his or her doctor for a follow-up appointment within 7 days of leaving the hospital.

-If you need help managing your loved ones return home, you may benefit from working with a care manager.
-This program is offered as part of your loved one’s benefits and there is no cost to you or your loved one.
+If you need help managing your loved one's return home, you may benefit from working with a Care Manager.
+There is no cost for Tufts Health Plan Medicare Preferred HMO plan members to work with a Care Manager.
 The program includes: